poems4u/poems4u/content/poems/posts/enterminos.md

 and it split your sides <br>
 to see my eyes <br>
 turned to the skies <br>
-when all the manna farms laid fallow."
+when all the manna farms lay fallow."

 "I have not laughed in my entire life—— <br>